BOM (Bill of Materials)

 The actual cost of the product is only available after the Manufacturing Order finishes, then based on reporting, the manufacturing costs are added up, and materials have been used from particular stock lots (what is a stock lot?).

 In general, a manufactured item's cost comprises of three components:

-- When a Manufacturing Order is created, materials are automatically booked to it (default by FIFO) from specific stock lots, based on the items BOM.
+- When a Manufacturing Order is created, materials are automatically booked to it (default by FIFO; or by FEFO, for perishable goods) from specific stock lots, based on the items BOM.

 - If some materials were not available, these must be booked later to the MO.